WendyTan66/holidayfinder/readme.md

 ## Deployment

-This project is hosted and deployed on GitHub.
+This project is hosted and deployed on Netlify.
 [Deployment Link](https://friendly-malasada-77d708.netlify.app/)
 You can access the code repository at the following link:
 [GitHub Repository Link](https://wendytan66.github.io/holidayfinder/)